gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 ![Collaboration](/gitpod-launch/collaboration.png)

+## Pricing – Unlimited & Free

+An important part of leaving the beta was to find a good pricing model that addresses the needs for the various user groups.

+We think we have found a good balance by providing
+ - a **free 100-hour subscription** for open-source development,
+ - a **paid 100-hour subscription** for individuals working privately, and
+ - a **paid unlimited subscriptions** for professional use.

+ _(I know some of you are lucky enough to do professional open-source.
+Decide what works best for you in that case ;-))_

+We also offer **team subscriptions**, which allow managers to buy a batch of subscriptions and provide them to the team.

+And, of course, a special **students discount** is in store, eligible if your primary GitHub URL belongs to an educational institution.

 ## Summary
 Gitpod removes tedious plumbing tasks and reduces painful waiting time.
 We no longer need to maintain and sync our dev environments manually but can rely on a reproducible setup.
 All you need is a browser.